Honda, Nissan, Toyota Expand Takata Airbag Recall

 So far, at least six deaths and more than 100 injuries have been attributed to the defective airbag.
 Five of the deaths occurred in the U.S. and one was in Malaysaia.

 If you or a loved one has been harmed as a result of a faulty airbag, call our Takata airbag injury lawyers today.
 Our expert team of attorneys have been representing the injured since the very first Takata incident.
-Turn to the lawyers you can trust to get you the compensation you deserve.
+Turn to the experienced personal injury lawyer s you can trust to get you the compensation you deserve.
 Call us today for a free case evaluation.